otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ---

-### Hard Task 2 — Reduce Code Duplication
+### Hard Task 2 — Sustainable Codebase

-Refactor the codebase to reduce duplication.
-Suggestions:
+As your codebase grows, it's important to maintain a clean and sustainable structure.
+Refactor your code to implement the following improvements:

 - **`server.js`** — Extract `app.listen(...)` from `app.js` into its own module
 - **`BaseRepository`** — Create a base class with common CRUD methods that other repositories can extend